 The Spanish-Speaking World: Cultural Crossings

-Spain and Latin America share not only the Spanish language but also an intertwined history of complex cultural crossings.
-The cultures of both arose from dynamic and sometimes violent encounters and continue to be shaped by uneven power relationships as well as vibrant forms of resistance.
-In this program, students will engage in an intensive study of the Spanish language and explore cultural production by Spaniards and Latin Americans in historical context.
-Every week will include seminars on readings in English, Spanish language classes, a lecture or workshop conducted in Spanish and a Spanish-language film.
-There will be regular written seminar responses, synthesis essays and a winter-quarter research project.
-Please note that Spanish language classes are integrated into the program, so students do not have to register for them separately.
-We welcome students with any level of Spanish, from true beginner to advanced.
-No previous study of Spanish is required to enter in the fall.
+Spain and Latin America share not only the Spanish language, but also an intertwined history arising from dynamic, sometimes violent encounters, shaped by uneven power relationships and vibrant resistance.
+In this program, students will engage in intensive language study and explore cultural production by Spaniards and Latin Americans in historical context.
+Each week includes seminars on readings in English, Spanish language classes, a lecture or workshop in Spanish, and a film.
+Writing assignments include seminar responses, synthesis essays, and some creative work.
+Note: Spanish language classes are integrated into the program—students do not have to register for them separately.
+We welcome students with any level of Spanish, from beginner to advanced.

-Spring quarter offers two options for study abroad and an internship option with local Latino organizations for those who stay on campus.
-The Santo Tomás, Nicaragua, program is coordinated with the Thurston-Santo Tomás Sister County Association and its counterpart in Nicaragua and is open to 4-8 intermediate/advanced language students.
-The Mérida, Mexico option is co-coordinated with HABLA Language and Culture Center, and is open to 15 or more students of all language levels.
-For students staying in Olympia, the program will have an on-campus core of Spanish classes and seminars focused on Latino/a communities in the U.S. and the opportunity for student-originated projects and/or internships.
+Spring quarter offers two options for study abroad, and an internship option for those who stay on campus.
+The Santo Tomás, Nicaragua, option is coordinated with the Thurston-Santo Tomás Sister County Association and its counterpart in Nicaragua and is open to four to eight intermediate/advanced language students.
+The Mérida, Mexico option is coordinated with HABLA Language and Culture Center, and is open to 15 or more students of all language levels.
+For students staying in Olympia, the program will have an on-campus core of Spanish classes and seminars focused on Latinx communities in the U.S. and the opportunity for student-originated projects and/or internships.
 All classes during spring quarter, in Olympia and abroad, will be conducted entirely in Spanish.